danrose499/danrose499.github.io/README.md

 ## Routing

 This app uses a tiny hash-based approach.
-The toolbar buttons set `window.location.hash` and the app renders either the timeline or the projects view.
+The toolbar buttons set `window.location.hash` and the app renders either the Experience or the Projects view.

 Routes:

-- `#/timeline`
+- `#/experiences`
 - `#/projects`

 ## Deployment (GitHub Pages)